SinusBot/installer-linux/README.md

 The following tasks will be done:

 - Checks if the linux distribution is supported
-- Installs the latest supported version of the teamspeak client
+- Installs the latest supported version of the TeamSpeak client
 - Installs all the necessary dependencies
 - Creates a separated user
 - Installs the latest SinusBot version